hantomi/hantomi/README.md

 - 🌱 I’m currently learning everything 🤣
 - 📝 I’m looking for a better way to optimize the way I'm coding
-- 📈 2021 Goals: Be comtable with C#.
-Learn Python.
-Perfecting requierment analysis
+- 📈 2022 Goals: Be comtable with API creating.
-- ⚡ Fun fact: I'd love to enjoy some music, hanging around friends and noting experiences
+- ⚡ Fun fact: I'd love to enjoy some music, hanging around friends and noting experiences from other.

 ### Listening to Spotify 🎧